harfbuzz/boring-expansion-spec/varc.md

 ## Variable Composite Description

 A Variable Composite record is a concatenation of Variable Component records.
+Variable Component records have varying sizes.
 ```
 struct VarCompositeGlyph
 {